Taxes could be going up, so how can you capitalize on your current tax rate?

 4. RMDs come first

-Required minimum distributions (RMDs) were waived in 2020, but they’re back in 2021.
-You have to take your RMD before you can convert part of your IRA to a Roth.
-So you might consider taking your RMD earlier this year since the dollars that come out from your IRA first count towards satisfying your RMD.
+You have to take your required minimum distributions (RMDs) before you can convert part of your IRA to a Roth.
+So you might consider taking your RMD earlier in the year since the dollars that come out from your IRA first count towards satisfying your RMD.
 Once that’s satisfied, additional dollars can be converted to a Roth.

 Roth IRA Conversions at FundX